mearjuntripathi/CU-DSA-Technical-Tranining/Tree/Lecture1.md

 #### Try with recursion and in constant space

 ## Que 2: [All Nodes Distance K in Binary Tree](https://leetcode.com/problems/all-nodes-distance-k-in-binary-tree/description/)

-Given the root of a binary tree, the value of a target node target, and an integer k, return an array of the values of all nodes that have a distance k from the target node.
+Imagine you are in a city where each intersection is a node, and the roads connecting them are like the branches of a tree.
+You start at a specific intersection (target node), and you want to find all the intersections that are exactly k blocks away from this starting point.

-You can return the answer in any order.
+The task is to list all intersections (nodes) that you can reach by traveling exactly k blocks (distance) from the target intersection.
+This way, you know all the places you can reach within that specific distance from where you started.

 ```
 Input: root = [3,5,1,6,2,0,8,null,null,7,4], target = 5, k = 2